kristinam123/DWIT/README.md

 <a name="features"></a>
 ## Features

-- 📊 **Analysis Tab:** Enables batch image processing, contact angle measurement.
+- 📊 **Analysis Tab:** Enables batch image processing, contact angle measurement and diameter calculation.
+- 🔵 **Droplet Measurements:** Automatically calculates droplet area and equivalent diameter using D=√(4A/π) formula.
 - 🖼️ **Visual ROI & Baseline:** Provides both graphical and numeric interfaces for region selection and baseline adjustment.
 - 🗂️ **Batch Processing:** Supports analysis of multiple datasets with progress visualization.
 - 📈 **Velocity Analysis:** Tools for droplet dynamics and time-series analysis.